 Introduction

-ASON (Aliased Serialization Object Notation) is a serialization format designed to optimize token consumption in LLM (Large Language Model) contexts while maintaining human readability and guaranteeing complete round-trip fidelity.
+ASON 2.0 (Aliased Serialization Object Notation) is a serialization format designed to optimize token consumption in LLM (Large Language Model) contexts while maintaining human readability and guaranteeing 100% lossless round-trip fidelity.

-Unlike traditional JSON, ASON uses intelligent compression techniques such as object references, value dictionaries, and path flattening to significantly reduce payload size without losing information.
+Unlike traditional JSON, ASON 2.0 uses intelligent compression techniques such as sections (@section), tabular arrays with pipe delimiters, semantic references ($var), and dot notation to achieve 20-60% token reduction without losing any information.

 Features